hrdk108/hsbot/README.md

 ## Description

-A customizable bot, it's hsbot.Pass your custom template and you are ready to use your own bot.
+A customizable bot, it's hsbot.
+Pass your custom template and you are ready to use your own bot.
 For detailed document see this [HSBOT document](https://hrdk108.github.io/hsbot/)

 ## Quick demo using terminal